 9:10

-Empowering school leaders: Key legal and policy updates for effective governance
+Empowering School leaders through understanding the legal and policy framework for effective governance

 • Reviewing recent policy changes, compliance requirements, and their impact on school operations